Who should we blame for climate change? For the plastic trash in the oceans? For the destruction of the Amazon Rainforest?

 You might be thinking, Me?
 An oil addict?
 I don’t think so!

 That’s what I thought too.
-Until I realized that beyond the obvious activities of driving, flying, or cruising, EVERYTHING else I do and use involves oil.
+Until I realized that beyond the obvious activities of driving, flying, or cruising, EVERYTHING else I do and use involves oil (even sitting here, typing on my laptop involves oil).

 Oil is the source of energy that often powers our homes, climate control systems, and our electronic devices.